mikecbaba/Movie-App/README.md

 1. Create User Login
 2. Create/Delete movies
-3. Update description
-4. Upload photo
+3. Upload photo
-5. Thumbnail display
+4. Thumbnail display
+5. Dynamically adjust thumbnail in the center and max to 6 items per row.
 6. Search movie
+7. Change dark background

 ## Requirements installation
 After your creation of virtual environment, make sure to install these requirements if it's not yet available.